 But with humidity exceeding 50 percent, it felt far worse -- with a "heat index" reaching 124 degrees at BWI and perhaps even higher levels in Baltimore, where WBAL-TV recorded a high of 104 degrees at its Television Hill monitoring station.

 "I've been here 24 years, and I would have to say I don't remember anything worse," said Amet Figueroa, a National Weather Service forecaster at BWI.
 "It just has been stifling and oppressive.
 They're the words I would use."

-The miserable heat was tempered only by its timing on the weekend, when most workers could stay home, seek out shade, play in a pool or head for the ocean.
-But even in Ocean City, where the sea keeps temperatures lower, the high reached 94 yesterday, according to the Coast Guard.
+The miserable heat was tempered only by its timing on the weekend, when weekday workers could stay home, seek out shade, play in a pool or head for the ocean.
+But even in Ocean City, where the sea keeps temperatures cooler, the high reached 94 yesterday, according to the Coast Guard.

-Monchel Ivett Shepherd of the 800 block of Hillman Court in Baltimore was pronounced dead at Franklin Square Hospital.
-Police said she was at a swimming picnic held by Greater Grace World Outreach at a home on Chapel Hill Drive.
+Monchel Ivett Shepherd, of the 800 block of Hillman Court in Baltimore, was pronounced dead at Franklin Square Hospital.
+Police said she was at a swim party and picnic held by Greater Grace World Outreach at a home on Chapel Hill Drive.

 Remarkable in yesterday's heat was an outdoor wedding

-reception in Southwest Baltimore, where guests did what they could to keep cool.
+reception in Southwest Baltimore, where nuptial guests did what they could to keep cool.

-The bride, Helen Butts, was dressed for the occasion -- wearing a white sleeveless gown of lace over silk.
-The groom, Jeffrey Cappella, sweated it out in a dark blue suit.
+The bride, Helen Butts, dressed for the occasion -- wearing a white sleeveless gown made of lace over silk.
+But her husband, Jeffrey Cappella of Baltimore, sweated through the ceremony in a dark blue suit.